bjwo/bjwo.github.io/_posts/2019-09-06-EV6-Day4-Passau-Linz.md

 I met a nice Belgian couple on their way to Asia, and another Gehabt guy on his way back home.

-In the evening we went to see the final referral for the "Linzer Klangwolke 2019".
+In the evening we went to see the final rehersal for the "Linzer Klangwolke 2019".

 ## Photos